shaker kitchen cabinets with natural wood tone

 7. Cheap marble substitutes

-There are different ways to technologically duplicate the look of a marble countertop without the expensive.
-Homeowners have affordable substitutes to get the same look without the weight or high maintenance required to keep it up.
+There are different ways to technologically duplicate the look of a marble countertop without the expensive price tag.
+Homeowners have affordable substitutes to get the same look without the weight or high maintenance required to maintain it.

-With these countertops, I would highly recommend shopping for countertops in person where you can see the physical detail firsthand.
-If accept substitutes, then you should scrutinize how much deviation from real marble you are willing to live with.
+With these countertops, I highly recommend shopping for countertops in person so you can see the physical detail firsthand.
+If you accept substitutes, then you should scrutinize how much deviation from real marble you are willing to live with.

 8. Subway Tiles

-This is a perfect design if you want to spend time and money on a backsplash which will become forgettable.
-The pattern doesn’t say anything other than the Downtown Train runs through your kitchen.
+This is a perfect design if you want to spend time and money on a backsplash that will become forgettable.
+The pattern says nothing other than the Downtown Train runs through your kitchen.

-Subway tiles are everywhere and they are so boring!
-While white and neutral work in any kitchen design, people may not think about the maintenance involved.
+Subway tiles are everywhere, and they are so boring!
+While white and neutral work in any kitchen design, people may not consider the maintenance involved.
 If a stain spills on the grout between the tiles, the brightness of the tiles makes the discoloration more pronounced!